An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization: Numerical experiments

-Here, $\|\cdot\|_{L^2}$ denotes the discrete $L^2$ norm.
-Dynamically adjusting the parameter $\sigma$ is equivalent to restarting the algorithm with a new parameter, using the most recent iterate as the initial starting point.
-Extensive literature discusses the influence of parameter $\sigma$ on ADMM-type methods, along with various approaches for $\sigma$ adjustment.
-Interested readers can refer to \cite{tang23} for a detailed discussion.
-For accelerated ADMM, we implement the technique proposed in \cite{accadmm} to restart it based on the number of iterations or the variation of the parameter $\sigma$.

-Third, since our primary goal is to solve the discrete DOT problem \eqref{eq:opt-disdualori}, the stopping criteria of our algorithms are based on the corresponding optimality condition \eqref{eq:kkt-dual}.
-We measure the accuracy of a computed solution to discrete DOT and its dual via
+The initial data are first scaled consistently across all evaluated algorithms.
+When the multilevel strategy is employed, we follow \cite{ljl21} to obtain an initial solution on a coarse grid, which is then successively refined through a sequence of increasingly finer grids.
+Since our primary goal is to solve the discrete DOT problem \eqref{eq:opt-disdualori}, the stopping criteria of our algorithms are based on the corresponding optimality condition \eqref{eq:kkt-dual}.
+Specifically, we measure the accuracy of a computed solution to the discrete DOT and its dual via